-- (a) What is the probability that the Indians win games 1, 3, 4, and 6 to win the series? - (b) What is the probability that the Indians win the series in exactly 6 games?

-(c) What is the probability that the Indians win the series?
+- (b) What is the probability that the Indians win games 1 and 3 to win the series? - (c) What is the probability that the Indians win the series in exactly 3 games? - (d) What is the probability that the Indians win the series?

-A.52.4) Fred the Slob has an unreliable car that starts only 65% of the days.
+A.50.5) Fred the Slob has an unreliable car that starts only 60% of the days.
 If the car doesn't start, poor Fred must walk the one block to work.
-This week, he is slated to work 6 days (Monday through Saturday).
+This week, he is slated to work 5 days (Monday through Friday).